Ultralight Down Jacket

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Mountain Hardwear Ghost Whisperer/2 Down Hoody at backcountry.com or moosejaw.com; a men’s or women’s Mountain Hardwear Ghost Whisperer UL Jacket at backcountry.com or moosejaw.com; or other apparel in the Ghost Whisperer series at backcountry.com or moosejaw.com..
+You can support my work on this blog, at no cost to you, by clicking any of these links to purchase a men’s Mountain Hardwear Ghost Whisperer UL Hoody at backcountry.com or moosejaw.com, or a women’s Mountain Hardwear Ghost Whisperer UL Hoody at backcountry.com or moosejaw.com; or other versions of the Ghost Whisperer down jackets at backcountry.com or moosejaw.com.

 If you want a bit more warmth in a hooded down jacket that also ranks among the very lightest in this category, see my review of the Mountain Hardwear Ghost Whisperer/2 Down Hoody, which weighs just two ounces more.

 I can help you plan the best backpacking, hiking, or family adventure of your life.